Meatable: History

-Origins

 Meatable was co-founded by Krijn de Nood, Daan Luining, and Mark Kotter in 2018.
-Luining previously worked with Mark Post at Maastricht University to develop the world's first cultured meat hamburger in 2013, and then in 2016 at New Harvest in New York, where he met Kotter, the main inventor of opti-ox technology.
-Then Luining met De Nood at a management consultancy, and the three decided to found Meatable.
-As a start-up company, it began operating on the campus of Delft University of Technology.
-The company reported in September 2018 that it had succeeded in growing meat using pluripotent stem cells from animal umbilical cords.
-Although such cells are reportedly difficult to work with, Meatable claimed to be able to direct them to behave to become muscle or fat cells as needed.
-The major advantage is that this technique bypasses fetal bovine serum, meaning that no animal has to be killed to produce meat. it was one of the first start-ups to pass the hurdle of eliminating fetal bovine serum.
+It began operating on the campus of Delft University of Technology. and by 2018 reported it had succeeded growing meat using pluripotent stem cells from animal umbilical cords. becoming one of the first start-ups to eliminate fetal bovine serum.
 On 26 September 2018, Luining represented Meatable at a round table discussion on cultured meat in the Dutch House of Representatives.
 In early October 2018, Meatable attracted 3.5 million euros in funding from investors.
-At the time, the price of producing only a small bite of cultured meat was still thousands of euros.

-Proof of concept

-Meatable showcased itself at the Consumer Electronics Show (CES) in Las Vegas on 7 January 2020.
-The start-up stated it sought to present its proof of concept before the end of the year, and then enter the market in 2022.
+Meatable presented at the Consumer Electronics Show (CES) in Las Vegas in January 2020, stating that it sought to present proof of concept by the end of the year.
 By then, Meatable was working with scientists from Cambridge and Stanford to produce a hamburger within three weeks from a single stem cell via a process the company had patented.
-In February, it said it planned to have constructed a pilot plant by early 2022.
-In July 2020, the city of Delft announced it was going to invest 1.5 million euros in developing the Biotech Campus; Meatable was one of the four innovative companies operating there at the time benefiting from the investment.
-At the end of 2020, Meatable presented its proof of concept: a cultivated pork sausage.